ulm/gentoo-historical/src/catalyst/livecd/files/README.txt

 		specific driver that may be causing a problem.
 Replace X with the driver name.
-Multiple drivers can be specified by a comma-separated list. scandelay	This causes the CD to pause for 10 seconds during certain portions the boot process to allow for devices that are slow to initialize to be ready for use.
+Multiple drivers can be specified by a comma-separated list. nox		This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. scandelay	This causes the CD to pause for 10 seconds during certain portions the boot process to allow for devices that are slow to initialize to be ready for use.